mcmah309/mcmah309.github.io/_posts_wip/2025-06-04-approaches-for-data-modeling-with-common-fields-in-rust.md

 }
 ```

 This monolithic approach works but has obvious problems: fields that don't apply to certain search types are still present, making the API confusing and potentially error-prone.
-For the moment, ignoring how this type is configured, consider we just need to be able to execute a search, knowing that common fields require common configuration / execution paths.
+For the moment, ignoring how this type is configured (usually all at once or through a builder pattern), consider we just need to be able to execute a search, knowing that common fields require common configuration / execution paths.
 How should we model this data such that we avoid unnecessary code duplication and remain flexible to new search configurations, while maintaining a clean understandable api?

 Side: It it worth highlighting that often code duplication is not in itself bad and often necessary.
 It should never be avoided just for the sake of avoiding duplicated code.
 Too much abstraction for this sake is often itself brittle.
 As a general rule, the more you duplicate code, the more contextually large your program becomes and you have to write, while the more abstraction you introduce, the more complex your code becomes.
 For changes related to foreseen feature additions, duplicate code often results in changing a larger surface area of your code and abstraction often results in changes being easier to implement.
 For changes related to unforeseen feature additions, duplicate code often results in changing a larger surface area of your code and abstraction often results in changes being harder to implement.

 ## Approach 1: Struct Per Type

 This approach is the most beginner friendly and yields well to less complex scenarios.
 It involves completely separating the data into one type per search config.
 It may result in the most code duplication.
-But if you don't have to pass the type into functions and can then just pass fields.
+But if you don't have to pass the type into functions and can then just pass fields, then code may be re-used between types.
 Unfortunately function nesting and thus passing around the type is hard to avoid it.

 ```rust
 pub struct KeywordSearch<'a> {